IBM-Swift-Sunset/Kitura-Credentials-Sample/README.md

 This sample shows both redirecting authentication with sessions using Facebook and Google login, and non-redirecting HTTP Basic and Digest authentication, and authentication with Facebook or Google OAuth token.

 KituraCredentialsDemo application is a sample iOS application that shows the client side of authentication with OAuth tokens.

+## Swift version
+The latest version of Kitura-Credentials-Sample requires **Swift 4.0**.
+You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
+Compatibility with other Swift versions is not guaranteed.

 ## Table of Contents